Hollow Bar Micropiles

 Find the Right Deep Pile Foundation Solution

-For more than 20 years, Intech Anchoring has supplied commercial, residential, and industrial contractors with advanced ground improvement solutions, including products and services, such as hollow bar micropiling.
-If you need to understand which deep pile foundation options are right for your next ground improvement project, the experts at Intech Anchoring can help you get started.
-Whether you need help with new construction foundation improvements or ground improvement for existing structures, we arrive ready with the capabilities and experience to oversee every step from a preliminary project meeting to project completion.
+For more than 20 years, Intech Anchoring Systems has supplied commercial, residential, and industrial contractors with advanced deep foundation solutions, including products and services, such as hollow bar micropiling.
+If you need to understand which deep pile foundation options are right for your next deep foundations project, the experts at Intech Anchoring Systems can help you get started.
+Whether you need help with new construction foundation improvements or deep foundations for existing structures, we arrive ready with the capabilities and experience to oversee every step from a preliminary project meeting to project completion.